jmcnamara/XlsxWriter/docs/html/_sources/introduction.txt

 `Spreadsheet::WriteExcel <http://search.cpan.org/~jmcnamara/Spreadsheet-WriteExcel/>`_
 and who is the maintainer of
 `Spreadsheet::ParseExcel <http://search.cpan.org/~jmcnamara/Spreadsheet-ParseExcel/>`_.
-The XlsxWriter module is a port of the Excel::Writer::XLSX.
-See the :ref:`ewx` section for a list of currently ported features.
+The XlsxWriter module is a port of Excel::Writer::XLSX.
+See :ref:`ewx` for a list of currently ported features.